About CBOE

 Customer Safeguards

-In addition to the OCC safeguards, CBOE has adopted its own rules and regulations to better ensure that a fair and orderly marketplace exists.
-Both CBOE and the OCC operate under the jurisdiction of the SEC and are obligated to follow federal securities laws and regulations.
+In addition to the OCC safeguards, Cboe has adopted its own rules and regulations to better ensure that a fair and orderly marketplace exists.
+Both Cboe and the OCC operate under the jurisdiction of the SEC and are obligated to follow federal securities laws and regulations.

 All brokerage firms conducting a public options business must furnish its options customers with the options disclosure document entitled Characteristics and Risks of Standardized Options.
 Firms are also obligated to establish suitability in approving a customer's account for options trading, and to ensure that all options recommendations made to customers are suitable in light of their investment objectives, financial situation and needs.